The Insulators of Andrew Gibson

 CDs, but towards the end it got invaded a bit.
 It had a point (I've always had a soft spot

-for the CD 135.5 ERW, but only relatively recently managed to get one), a threadless
+for the CD 135.5 ERW, but only managed to get one towards the end of this display's life), a threadless

 (Brookfield with the Cauvet's patent for threads), and even a porcelain (one of the unglazed